dotnetricardo/CodeCop.PostSharp.AutoAspectResolver/README.md

 # Instructions

 <h3>Create your PostSharp aspects of type MethodInterceptionAspect or OnMethodBoundaryAspect</h3>
-Notice that both these example aspects have a constructor dependency that will be automatically resolved at runtime, so just add the dependencies you need):
+Notice that both these example aspects have a constructor dependency that will be automatically resolved at runtime, so just add the dependencies you need:
 ```
     [Serializable]
     public class MyPostSharpAspect : MethodInterceptionAspect